Envrin/apex/docs/services.md

 Please take a look at the existing configuration files to see how they are formatted, but they are quite straight forward.
 They simply return one associative array, the keys being the interface / class name (key within the container), and the value being an array defining the PHP class to load.
-The values can be: